McNeese Logo

 2. If you are eligible, you will receive a Certificate of Eligibility indicating your length of eligibility and how many months of benefits you can receive.

 3. Every semester you want to receive benefits, you must complete a Request to Be Certified with the Veterans Educational Assistance Program (R-471).
-This is a McNeese form that can be downloaded or obtained from the Veterans Affair’s office.
+This is a McNeese form that can be downloaded or obtained from the Veterans Affairs office.
 Once you have registered for courses, complete the form, have your academic advisor or department head complete the bottom of the form, and submit the form to the Registrar’s office window.
-McNeese will submit your enrollment electronically to the Department of Veterans Affairs, who will then determine eligibility for payment and payment amounts.
+McNeese will submit your enrollment electronically to the Department of Veterans Affairs, which will then determine your eligibility for payment and the payment amount.

 4. At the time you submit your Request to Be Certified with the Veterans Educational Assistance Program (R-471), if you have changed your major, been out of school for more than six months, or attended another school, you must also complete VA Form 22-1995 Request for Change of Program or Place of Training.
 (Dependents must complete VA-Form 22-5495 Request for Change of Program or Place of Training Survivors’ and Dependents’ Educational Assistance.)